soilspectroscopy/ossl-models/README.md

 RMSE.
 The final model with the best optimal hyperparameters was fitted at the end with the full train data.

-The search space was composed of crossed combinations, i.e. each model is not individually tuned.
+The search space is composed of crossed combinations, i.e. each model is not individually tuned.
 Check [`R-mlr/README.md`](R-mlr/README.md) for more details.

-As predictors, we have use the first 120 PCs of the compressed spectra, a threshold that considers the tradeoff between spectral representation and compression magnitude.
+As predictors, we have used the first 120 PCs of the compressed spectra, a threshold that considers the trade-off between spectral representation and compression magnitude.

 Soil properties with available models can be found in